-The minimum required price commitment period for broadband service to all households within the project area is two years.
+Under D.12-02-015, the minimum required price commitment period for broadband service to all households within the project area is two years.
 LCB/SVI guarantees the price of broadband services offered in the project area for two years.